live-wire/journal/README.md

 I plan to fill this section with what I discovered today - - - AFAP _(As Frequently as possible)_!
 These notes are best viewed with MathJax [extension](https://chrome.google.com/webstore/detail/github-with-mathjax/ioemnmodlmafdkllaclgeombjnmnbima) in chrome.

 ---
+`September 23, 2018`

+#### Recurrent Neural Nets
+- [This](https://www.youtube.com/watch?v=yCC09vCHzF8) video by Andrej Karpathy.
+- Idea about the thesis project:
+	- Karpathy uses a feature vector (one-hot vecotor for all characters possible)-->(feature vector from a CNN) for each timestep.
+	- In the output layer, would it be better to have a one-hot vector representing the count instead of a single cell which will calculate the count ?
+	- Should I pad the input sequence with 0s based on the video with the maximum number of points in the matrix profile ?
+(For a fixed `seq_length`) ?
+- `seq_length` in the RNN is the region where it can memorize.(size of input sequence (batch size of broken input))
+- Gradient clipping for exploding gradients (because while backpropagating, same matrix($W_h$) is multiplied to the gradient several times ((largest eigenvalue is > 1)))
+- LSTM for vanishing gradients (same reason as above (largest eigenvalue is < 1))
+- LSTMs are super highways for gradient flow
+- GRU has similar performance as LSTM but has a single hidden state vector to remember instead of LSTM's (hidden-state-vector and c vector)

+---
 `September 19, 2018`